ryan-n-gay/ICND-2-Study-Guide/Cisco ICND2 200-105 Notes.md

 ### Stacking and Chassis Aggregation

 * What is a Switch Stack?
-* Understanding the Benifits of Stacking
+* Understanding the Benefits of Stacking
-  * Ciscos Stackwise
+  * Cisco's Stackwise
     * Links the Switches Together, Physically and Logically
     * Administer Multiple Switches as one
     * Similar to a Chassis-Based Switch